 The location of the site is near 13th Avenue South and Belmont Road, Grand Forks, ND on the dry side of the Greenway.
 A Lonestar system is located at this site.

-The Greenway provides over 2,200 acres of natural space, a wide variety of recreational, educational and environmental benefits to Greater Grand Forks residents and visitors, and improves and restores ecological stability of the Red River corridor.
+The Greenway provides over 2,200 acres of natural space, a wide variety of recreational, educational, and environmental benefits to Greater Grand Forks residents and visitors, and improves and restores ecological stability of the Red River corridor.

-Over the course of the spring and summer, at least seven Purple Martins were attracted to the site, and three breeding pair fledged twelve young.
+Over the course of the spring and summer, at least seven Purple Martins were attracted to the site, and three breeding pairs fledged twelve young.
 In late spring, the site was used as a shelter by a number of migrating Purple Martins.

 The location of the site is near 2377 Belmont Rd, Grand Forks, ND 58201 at the Grand Forks County Historical Society.
 A T-14 Purple Martin House system is located at this site.